red5pro/red5pro-installer/README.md

 The Red5pro installer is a shell script, designed to make Red5pro installation simple and more efficient by automating most of the tasks related to getting a new Red5pro installation running.

 The script presents a collection menu driven options to help achieve various red5pro setup tasks.
 Additionally it also takes care of installing the software dependencies required to get Red5pro working.

 ## REQUIREMENTS

 This script is 'currently' designed to work with specific flavours of linux only.
 You need to have a linux distribution supported by `Red5Pro` (ex: ubuntu 16.xx or centos 7.x).

 The script requires super user privileges to execute and carry out subtasks.
-Hence you must execute the script as a super user on your linux system (sudo...).
+Hence you must execute the script as a superuser on your linux system (sudo...).

-__NOTE__ : The entire content provided in the 'Linux' directory of this repo is `required`.
+__NOTE 1__ : The entire content provided in the 'Linux' directory of this repo is `required`.

+__NOTE 2__ : This installer cannot be used to install more than one installation of Red5 Pro on the same instance.
+To install a new distribution you need to uninstall the previous one.

 ## USAGE